Rosetta orbiter showing cameras.

 Image courtesy NASA.

-The instruments on the Rosetta lander are listed on another page.
+The instruments on the Rosetta lander are described on a separate page.

 Shop Windows to the Universe Science Store!